Sequential Adaptive Design for Jump Regression Estimation: Method

 \section{Method}

 Let $\mathcal{X}$ denote a closed subset of $\mathbb{R}^p$ that represents a design space in a regression modeling problem.
-We consider a general jump regression model that is aimed to estimate a nonparametric regression function $m: \mathcal{X} \rightarrow \mathbb{R}$ from its noisy observations that follow the model
+We consider a general jump regression model that aims to estimate a nonparametric regression function $m: \mathcal{X} \rightarrow \mathbb{R}$ from its noisy observations,